 Students who have been covered under their parents' insurance may remain on this policy until age 26, and under some circumstances, dependents may be covered until age 29 under their parents' policy.
 For more information, parents should contact the workplace benefits administrator of their health plan.
 More information on this policy can be found at HealthCare.gov: www.healthcare.gov/young-adults/children-under-26/.

-Students who have been covered through Pratt’s student health insurer, Aetna Student Health, will be covered through to August 17, 2018, if they graduate in May and January 14, 2018, if they graduate in December.
-There is no continuation plan beyond this date.
+Students who have been covered through Pratt's student health insurer, Aetna Student Health, will be covered for approximately a month after they graduate.

 Students who need to obtain their own insurance, whether they have aged-off their parents' policy or have not obtained insurance through work after graduation, should look at the Health Insurance Marketplace at www.healthcare.gov .
 These benefits are made available under the Affordable Care Act (“Obama Care”), and many graduates qualify for subsidized policies.
 It should also be noted that international students may obtain insurance through the Health Care Marketplace.

-Students and parents are encouraged to call the Health and Counseling Office at Pratt at 718.399.4542 or email@example.com if you have further questions or concerns.
+Students and parents are encouraged to call the Health Office at Pratt at 718.399.4542 or email@example.com if you have further questions or concerns.

 Helping Your Student After Graduation